News

 By the conclusion of her spectacularly disastrous reign, it felt like everything Liz Truss stood for was too toxic to touch.
 But in an increasingly divided political environment, the one thing that everyone in politics seems to agree on is the importance of growth.

-In fact, we found that almost a quarter of respondents would consider switching to a bank that could show it was helping its customers grow – rising to a third amongst female business leaders – while almost seven in ten respondents said they practical advice about how to succeed from their financial service partners.
+In fact, we found that almost a quarter of respondents would consider switching their banking relationship if it showed that it was helping other businesses succeed – rising to a third amongst female business leaders.
+At the same time, almost seven in 10 respondents said that they want helpful advice and guidance from their financial service partners.

-In this environment, financial brands can stay above the fray of politics with a laser-focus on helping achieve growth and resilience in business or household wealth – and the industry can resonate more clearly by drawing on advocates that represent the diverse array of customers it is trying to address.
+In this environment, financial brands can stay above the fray of politics with a laser-focus on growth.
+At the same time, the industry can drive resonance and relevance by drawing on customer advocates that represent the diverse array of customers it is trying to address.

 By Dominic Pendry